MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 <a href="https://aka.ms/arm-gaming-lamp-update-app" target="_blank"><img src="media/azure-resource-manager-deploy-button.png"/></a>

+### Hashicorp Terraform

+This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/12-update-app.tf) is an example template that uploads a bunch of PHP files to the remote Virtual Machine instances and run a bash script that will decompress the PHP file remotely.

 ## Summary

 Deploying a single region LAMP architecture on Azure should take less than 90 minutes end-to-end using scripts (either Bash or Windows Batch) or ARM deployment templates.
 Using the Azure Portal will take longer.
 The deployed architecture should look like the image below: